-Make the most of your summer with these study abroad programs at Korea University.
+Make the most of your winter break with these study abroad programs at Korea University.
 Choose from a wide range of subjects including Korean language, art and design, business and economics, communication and media, international relations, engineering, science, math and more.

 - 1 course